Easy

 Meeting Location Details

 Park at CT DEEP’s East River Boat Launch.
-Walk back down the boat launch entrance road, turn right and walk to the end of Circle Beach Road and onto the beach.
-We will meet on the beach at 6:00 p.m.
+Please note that the boat launch parking lot may flood at high tide (10:07 a.m.)
+Walk back down the boat launch road, turn right and walk to the end of Circle Beach Road and onto the beach.
+We will meet on the beach at 10:30 a.m.

 Click on the red map pin for the event address.